Mike St. Pierre

 My degrees include a B.A. in Philosophy (Catholic University of America), an M.A. in Theology (Seton Hall University), an M.A. in Educational Leadership (Seton Hall University) and an Ed.D. in Education (College of St. Elizabeth).

 My articles have appeared in Momentum, Give us This Day, Catechist, America and Productive Magazine.
-I am an adjunct professor at Seton Hall University and in 2017 received the Seton Hall University Many Are One Alumni Award.
+I am an adjunct professor at Seton Hall University and The College of St. Elizabeth and in 2017 received the Seton Hall University Many Are One Alumni Award.

 Want to see what others have said about Mike?